 Dr. John McLoughlin built Fort Vancouver, a Hudson’s Bay Co., Inc. (HBC)fur-trade post, about 150 kilometers inland on the north bank of the Columbia River, 8 kilometers above the mouth of the Willamette, in 1825.
-The soil was fertile and the ground was flat on the north bank of the Columbia River was selected.
 He decided it would be a good place to start a farm and grow food for the fort’s residents.
+The soil was fertile, and the ground was flat on the north bank of the Columbia River was selected.
 Later, in 1829, the location was changed to be closer to the Columbia, about two kilometers west of the old fort.

 Grapes and apples were among the first fruits planted.
 All these events happened by chance.
 While attending a party in London, England, the head of the Hudson’s Bay Company, George Simpson, had placed grape and apple seeds in his vest pocket.
 He discovered them while visiting Fort Vancouver a few months later.
-He handed over the dried-up seeds to McLoughlin, who planted them to check if they would sprout, and they succeeded.
+He handed the dried-up seeds to McLoughlin, who planted them to check if they would sprout, and they succeeded.
 The rest is history.

-The very first register of liquor being transferred to North America had been a package of French brandy sent in 1692; there is a record of Scotch whisky that was shipped in 1701 and rum in 1775.
+The first register of liquor being transferred to North America was a package of French brandy sent in 1692; there is a record of Scotch whisky that was shipped in 1701 and rum in 1775.
 By the mid-1890s, HBC had established a wholesale business in Winnipeg, Vancouver, and Victoria.
-They sold various brands of Liquor, tea, and coffee, cigarettes and tobacco, and confectionery.
+They sold various brands of Liquor, tea, coffee, cigarettes and tobacco, and confectionery.
 From 1925 to 1976, Hudson’s Bay Co., Inc. was a US wholesale subsidiary that sold liquor and many other products to the American market.

-- Scotch – Best Procurable, FOB (Fine Old Blend), Royal Charter, 1670
+Scotch – Best Procurable, FOB (Fine Old Blend), Royal Charter, 1670

 Brandy – 3 Star, Special, 50 Years Old, Royal Charter, 1670